 At UB, your final semester's tuition is free.

 Yup, you heard us right.
-Starting in fall 2014, as an incoming first-time freshman, the University of Baltimore will cover tuition for your final semester if you graduate after eight full-time consecutive semesters (or within four years).
+As an incoming first-time freshman, the University of Baltimore will cover tuition for your final semester if you graduate after eight full-time consecutive semesters (or within four years).

 For in-state students, you'll save approximately $3,300*.
 Compare that to tuition on a six-year graduation plan, and you'll save nearly $17,000.